Wont

 It made me introspective, as talks with Kris are wont to do.
 [Chiron Training]

-Wont may also be a noun, its definition being habit or accustomed behavior—for example:
+Wont is also a noun, its definition being habit or accustomed behavior—for example:

-And wonted has another adjectival use, meaning usual or habitual:
+And the participial wonted has another adjectival sense—usual or habitual:

 Sofiane Sylve lent the sugar plum fairy the wonted regality and line without completely dispensing a generosity of spirit.
 [San Francisco Chronicle]

-Dictionaries list a verb sense of wont—namely, to make accustomed to—but this definition is archaic.
+Dictionaries list a verb sense of wont—to make accustomed to—but the word is very rarely used in this sense in modern English.